ansys/pyensight/doc/source/calc_functions.rst

 This scalar variable is used to characterize boundary-layer flows, especially to indicate potential for separation.
-This parameter increases as a separation point is approached, and it varies rapidly near a separation point.
+This variable increases as a separation point is approached, and it varies rapidly near a separation point.